AR2202/langjam2/submissions/Hylomorphic/README.md

 any integer: adds an integer terminal (leaf)

 ### Display of the AST
 The AST is displayed sideways.
-For left and right to make sense in terms of describing the children, the tree needs to be imagined rotated clockwiseby 90 degrees.
+For left and right to make sense in terms of describing the children, the tree needs to be imagined rotated clockwise by 90 degrees.
 The current state of the AST is displayed after every entry.

 ## How Hylomprphic fits the lang jam theme (Corecursion)
 As outlined above, a Hylomorphism is an anamorphism (corecursion) followed by a catamorphism (recursion).
 In this sense, building an AST is corecursion.
 Both the name and the idea of visualizing an AST are related to corecursion.